TEWODROS-D12/Doctor_Apointment_app/README.md

 ## Laravel Doctor appointment
-### in order to run this laravel code we need to prepare the following tool .
+### in order to run this laravel code you need to prepare the following tool .
 - Xamp server .
 - mysql database .